 Although it’s normally possible to drive right up to the parking lot with the viewpoints, in the winter you will have to hike a mile and a half each way along the dirt road, which will be covered in snow.
 I used snow shoes but it was long enough and packed down enough after the most recent snow that I probably could’ve gotten away with just boots.
 By the way, it may be temping to take a 4WD truck down the snowy road, but don’t do it.
-I saw a truck stuck in the snow that had to be pulled out during my hike back out.
+I saw a truck stuck in the snow that had to be pulled out.

-Keep in mind this water is way too hot to soak in, but it’s not too far from the aforementioned hot springs.
+Keep in mind this water is way too hot to soak in, but it’s not far from the aforementioned hot springs.
 Although the sunrise would provide stunning alpenglow on the mountains, I settled for sunset and had a lovely show as well.